tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 ```

 - To fix these errors, I need to declare a TypeScript `interface` at the top of **canvas.ts**
-  - OR even better, put this interface in a external file named **src/types/drawParams.interface.ts** and `export`/`import` it where needed:
+  - OR even better, put this interface in a external file named **src/types/drawParams.interface.ts** and `export`/`import` it where needed
   - https://www.typescriptlang.org/docs/handbook/interfaces.html

 ```ts